-Notwithstanding the complex macro scenario, which was a headwind for our theme, it would be intellectually dishonest not to focus on what we could, and should, have done better: specific macro hedges could have mitigated the negative impact of rate moves, and our stock picking did not support performance as it did in previous years.
-These are the areas where work has already been ongoing for months and they will remain a key focus for the future.
+Notwithstanding the complex macro scenario, which was a headwind for our theme, it would be intellectually dishonest not to focus on what we could, and should, have done better: specifically stock picking did not support performance as it did in previous years.
+This, as always, is a key area where work is constantly being done to improve and they will remain a key focus for the future.

-We have expanded the research team to provide even more insightful and in-depth pre-investment due diligence, and critically also reviews on an ongoing maintenance basis.
-We have also significantly increased the proportion of long exposure allocated to sustainable infrastructure themes (waste, railroads, and water) and continued our constructive journey of reducing factor risks within the short book, leading to a more balanced portfolio.
+We have expanded the research team to provide even more insightful and in-depth preinvestment due diligence, and critically also reviews on an ongoing maintenance basis.
+We have also significantly increased the proportion of long exposure allocated to sustainable infrastructure themes (waste, railroads, and water).